-Preparing for a job site should not only include having proper equipment, but also include a routine inspection of the equipment and its industrial tires before sending it off to a job site.
-Due to the variations in work site conditions and surfaces—such as encountering mud or rocks—those industrial tires will often take a beating.
+Preparing for a job site should not only include having the proper equipment, but also include a routine inspection of the equipment and its industrial tires before sending it off to a jobsite.
+Due to the variations in jobsite conditions and surfaces—such as encountering mud or rocks—those industrial tires will often take a beating.
 Routine inspections that include attention to tire maintenance can help to minimize potential problems, unexpected expenses and/or downtime.

 - Keep the tires clean

 - Inspect for signs of damage—punctures, cracking, tears, etc.

 In any given job, industrial tires may encounter rocks, pebbles, mud, or any host of debris that could potentially lodge into the tire and contribute to wear, reduced traction and reduced tire life.

 Taking the time to routinely wash the equipment with particular attention to cleaning the tires will help to improve the tire life by removing any potential corrosive debris.
 More importantly, cleaning the tires will also make it possible to see any potential problems when inspecting the tires before sending the equipment out to a job site.

 Tread depth and patterns contribute to a backhoe’s traction and performance ability as noted in a previous article on buying backhoe tires.
 Thus worn tire treads not only slow down performance, but can be a potential hindrance and safety issue when operating at a job site especially when traction needs to be a crucial consideration—such as a sloping hill or muddy terrain.

 Industrial tires are often taken for granted during a job, while at the same time, depending upon to function properly at the job site.
 For this reason, it is important to inspect for signs of damage to avoid costly down time due to a flat.
 Typical examination should look for any warning signs of damage such as punctures from any debris or nails, or any cracking or signs of tearing.